SystemSpace/Compendium/compendium.rst

   Sen is decentralised, but things like Krynta (the currency in most eNdymioN systems) isn't.

+How does SEN have value if everything is a simulation?
+   Sen has value the same way any crypto has value, it is scarce and not "creatable" outside it's protocol.

+What is the current inflation rate of SEN?
+  I'm no economist, but AFAIK it's stable.
+CPI (average across the board) as opposed to 10 years (their time) ago is 1.41% higher.

 Could you give a good breakdown of the job market?
-  .9% primary sector, .2% secundary sector, 62% tertiary sector, and the other 36.9% action-packed other stuff (fighting etc.) These are estimates, I'm not allowed to give actual numbers.
+  .9% primary sector, .2% secondary sector, 62% tertiary sector, and the other 36.9% action-packed other stuff (fighting etc.) These are estimates, I'm not allowed to give actual numbers.

+Why are there jobs if AI/automation could do basically everything needed?
+  The laws here are a bit fiddly - "full (practically sentient) AI" (which is needed for most tertiary-sector jobs) must be treated as a soulful being, so must also be paid as such, and not only that, but then the company needs to pay everything about the AI - making the AI simply too expensive for most tasks.

 Can I become an assassin in LFE?
   Sure, although it's a rare job.